sara-nl/spiderdocs/source/Pages/monitoring.rst

 ====================

 On this very extensive dashboard you can select at the top each machine in Spider under "host" and get a general overview at the top of the page, and below in different folds you can see very detailed information on the selected host.
 This information ranges from CPU and memory usage to storage IO and disk usage to network traffic statistics.
-There is a lot of information on this page for the interested user.
+This page provides a lot of information for the interested user.